gohugoio/hugo/docs/content/overview/quickstart.md

 Press Ctrl+C to stop
 ```

 This will start the server on port `1313`.
 You can view your blog at http://localhost:1313/.
-When you will go to the link, you will see nothing.
+When you go to the link, you will see nothing.
 There are couple of reasons for that:

 1. As you can see in the `hugo server` command output, Hugo didn't render the draft.
 Hugo will only render drafts if you pass the `buildDrafts` flag to the `hugo server` command.
 2. We have not specified how Markdown content should be rendered.
 We have to specify a theme that Hugo can use.
 We will do that in the next step.